 The following sections describe how to start an Administration Server after a failure.

 You can use Node Manager to automatically restart a failed Administration Server.
-See Restart Administration and Managed Servers in the Administering Node Manager for Oracle WebLogic Server.
+See Restart Administration and Managed Servers Automatically in Administering Node Manager for Oracle WebLogic Server.

 Restarting an Administration Server

 Table 4-2 Administration Server Restart Scenarios

 |Listen Address Definition||Same Machine or Different Machine with Same IP Address||Different Machine with Different IP Address|

 DNS name or IP address of the host

 DNS name mapped to multiple hosts

 If a machine crash prevents you from restarting the Administration Server on the same machine, you can recover management of the running Managed Servers as follows: